 “Enterprise mobility” is a hot topic as we head into the final months of 2015.
-Increasingly mobile workforce emphasize the need for companies to enable and manage employee mobility in order to meet security and productivity demands.
+The mobile workforce increasingly emphasizes the need for companies to enable and manage employee mobility in order to meet security and productivity demands.
 But what does this mean for you?

 Work habits shift rapidly when a workforce becomes mobile, and some employees use up to 3 devices a day to complete their tasks.
-The world of the mobile enterprise needs to be prepared for all situations, including security breaches, down time, and future technologies.
-If you have plans or an interest increasing the mobility of your enterprise, then there are a lot of factors to take into consideration, and many questions you should ask.
+The world of the mobile enterprise needs to be prepared for all situations, including security breaches, downtime, and future technologies.
+If you have plans or interest in increasing the mobility of your enterprise, then there are a lot of factors to take into consideration, and many questions you should ask.

 Our resident Director of Managed Services, Patrick McGugan, specializes in helping companies select the right platform and setting up Mobile Device Management (MDM) programs.
 He compiled the top five questions you should be asking when taking your company mobile, though there are many, many more to consider.
-More importantly, he explained WHY they are the most pivotal to ask.
-Take it away, Patrick:
+More importantly, he explained why they are the most pivotal to ask.

 Which devices will need to be supported?